-- Whenever I am being considered as an Executive Coach, I ask to meet with the leader one on one, to give her a chance to meet me and assess our perceived fit for working together.
+- Whenever I am being considered by an organization for Executive Coaching, I ask to meet with the leader to be coached, one on one, to give them a chance to meet me and assess our perceived fit for working together.

 "As a result of our time together, I have been able to improve my performance, enhance my ability to lead, and increase my positive perception about my leadership that has opened up new opportunities for me that I never thought were possible."